Knowledge Base

 Contextual Reasoning for Internal Links

-iii.
-User Journey Progression: Does the link logically guide the user to the next step, whether it's deeper information or a conversion action?
+Guide users logically to the next step, whether it’s deeper information or a conversion page.

 From Hard Caps to Smart Context: The "Reasonable Surfer" Evolution